-Criminal Solicitation of a Minor: Texas Law
+Criminal Solicitation of a Minor: Texas Penal Code §15.031

 Texas Criminal Law

-The Texas offense of Criminal Solicitation of a Minor makes it illegal to solicit a minor to engage in certain offenses.
-“Solicit” here simply means to ask or encourage a minor.
+The Texas Criminal Solicitation of a Minor law makes it illegal to solicit a minor to engage in certain serious felony offenses, including “3g” offenses and offenses such as Trafficking of Persons.

 What is the current Texas law about Criminal Solicitation of a Minor?